 Students pursuing a Bachelor degree in CS must also have a declared minor in another academic discipline as first-time seekers of an undergraduate degree.
 The degree requirements along with the sequence in which major courses must be taken are provided at the end of this section.

-Students must earn grades of "C" or better (where grades of "C-" are unacceptable) in all courses specific to either the major or the minor in Computer Science.
-Graduating seniors are also required to take an exit examination.
-In addition, the following four courses must be completed with a grade of "B-" or better once admitted by the University:
+Students must earn grades of "C" or better in all courses specific to either the major or the minor in Computer Science.